turingschool/front-end-curriculum/lessons/module-4/node.md

 1. Client-server - Separation of GUI and data
 2. Stateless - No client context is stored by server, each client request provides all the information to fulfill the request.
 3. Cacheable - Server responses are defined as cacheable or not.
 (Speeds up future interactions)
-4. Layered system - Modularity, each 'layer' serves only a single high-level purpose
+4. Layered system - Modularity, each 'layer' serves only a single high-level purpose - multiple servers can handle steps of a request (data/authentication), but the user cannot tell that their request/response went through multiple servers
-5. Code on demand - (i.e. execute JS script tag within HTML document)
+5. Code on demand - (i.e. instead of just JSON or XML, return JS script tag within HTML document) - optional feature; can still be considered RESTful without this
 6. Uniform interface - Ability to identify resources and manipulate them based on standard information provided

 RESTful architecture includes sending HTTP methods to a URL to get back information from a request.
 This is the implementation of that 'uniform interface' constraint.
 The primary methods, which are often called CRUD methods (Create, Read, Update, Destroy) are as follows: